lamastex/spark-trend-calculus/README.md

 ```

 where DateTime Stamp is formatted either as `yyyy-MM-dd` or beginning with `yyyy-MM-dd HH:mm:SS` (i.e. `2020-07-09 18:05:00+02:00` is valid but `UTC+2 2020-07-09 18:05:00` is not).
 Open, High, Low, Close and Adj Close are floating point numbers and Volume can be either an integer or a floating point number.

+To read a yfinance csv directly to an apache spark Dataset, one can use `spark.read.yfin(filePath)`.